Domoruan/CCNA---Enterprise-Network-Lab/README.md

 # CCNA-Enterprise-Network-Lab
 Documentation of completed network designed in packet tracer

+Downlaod the .pkt file (Enterprise Segmentation) to access the lab in packet tracer

 # Enterprise Network Lab — VLANs, ROAS, DHCP, ACLs

 ## Overview